ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Experiments

 \subsection{Experimental Setups}

-We conduct extensive benchmark experiments on \dataset using $15$ popular MLLMs under different inference settings, analyzing their performance and comparing results.
+We conduct extensive benchmark experiments on \dataset using $16$ popular MLLMs under different inference settings, analyzing their performance and comparing results.
 Several interesting insights emerge from this comparison.
-The detailed experimental settings are described below.
+The detailed experimental settings are as follows.